About the ProgramThe Facts

 About the program

-Farming Together (Farm Co-operatives and Collaboration Pilot Program) – is a $14,934,000 Federal Government initiative that aims to provide farmers with knowledge, skills and materials on collaborative ideas, co-operative structures and collective strategies.
+Farming Together (Farm Co-operatives and Collaboration Pilot Program) – is a $14,934,000 Federal Government initiative that aims to provide farmers, fishers and foresters with knowledge, skills and materials on collaborative ideas, co-operative structures and collective strategies.

 Farming Together aims to:

-- Improve knowledge of how co-operatives, collective bargaining and supply chain negotiations can improve farmers’ returns.
+- Improve knowledge of how co-operatives, collective strategies and supply chain negotiations can improve farmers’ returns.

-- Improve the knowledge of options available to farmers and farm advisors regarding such innovative business models including various forms of collaboration
+- Improve the knowledge of business models and collaboration options available to farmers and farm advisors

 - Improve the agriculture focused legal and financial expert advice available regarding the process, implementation and management of such business models